CreditLadder Review: Can it Improve Your Credit Score?

 What about other CRAs?

-Not all credit lenders will take data from Experian, as many use just one or two of the CRAs, rather than all of them.
+Not all credit lenders will take data from Experian though, and many will use just one or two of the CRAs to get your credit report, rather than all of them.

 CreditLadder informs Experian of members’ rent payments, but it currently has no agreement with any of the other CRAs in the UK – Crediva, Equifax or TransUnion.